-What you tend to hear less about is how high net worth individuals, such as celebrities, athletes, entrepreneurs, philanthropists, business owners, CEOs, MDs and senior execs promote and protect themselves online.
-They’re often as much in the public eye as the businesses they own, run or associate with, and their personal digital presence matters as much and is just as subject to scrutiny.
+What you tend to hear less about, is how high net worth individuals, such as celebrities, athletes, entrepreneurs, philanthropists, business owners, CEOs, MDs and execs promote and protect themselves online.
+They’re often as much in the public eye as the companies they own, run or associate with.
+And that’s why their personal digital presence matters as much and is just as subject to scrutiny.

 More than ever our online footprints are being used to form opinions about us and dictate opportunities.
 People ‘Google’ people – and the search results they see is your personal digital presence.
 Have you ‘Googled’ yourself recently?
-Do you like what you see, would you work with you?
-Hire you?
-Invest in you?
-Trust you?
+Do you like what you see?

 Why is your personal digital presence important?
 It’s a reputation make or break…